OpenDFM/ibsen/frontend/README.md

 2. Set your OpenAI API key in `api_key.py`.
 3. From root directory of this repository run
     ```
-    python mzgame_frontend.py --backend_port <backend_port> --frontend_port <frontend_port>
+    python mzgame_frontend.py --frontend_port <frontend_port>
     ```
-    If no arguments provided, by default, this python backend serves on port 8080, and the HTTP frontend serves on port 8081.
+    If no arguments provided, by default, the HTTP frontend serves on port 8081.

 4. The game frontend will be served on `http://localhost:<frontend_port>`.
 Use your browser to start the game!

+**NOTE:** The game frontend uses http://localhost:8080 to communicate with the `mzgame_frontend.py` Flask program.
+Make sure the port is not occupied.

 ## Guidance
 ### Basic control